 The curing phase subjects the green tyre to extreme heat and pressure within a mould.
 This area tests the endurance of both human and machine.

-Capturing the densely packed infrastructure of the curing lanes meant navigating narrow trenches surrounded by intense thermal output.
-It was sweltering.
-Operationally, capturing data in this zone required us to manually thermal cycle our equipment, letting it cool down periodically so the internal hardware wouldn't fail from the ambient heat.
+Capturing the densely packed infrastructure of the curing lanes forces the technician to navigate narrow trenches surrounded by intense thermal output.
+Operationally, capturing data in this zone requires manually thermal-cycling the equipment—letting the scanner cool down periodically so the internal hardware avoids failing from the ambient heat.

 The Dynamic Environment: Splitting and Merging

-Because of the constant movement, the shift changes, and the sheer scale of the plant, you simply cannot scan a million square feet in one continuous model.
+Constant movement, shift changes, and massive scale prevent us from scanning a million square feet in one continuous model.

-The Matterport platform has a hard architectural limit of roughly 2,000 scan points per model.
+The Matterport platform enforces a hard architectural limit of roughly 2,000 scan points per model.
 Pushing beyond this degrades the user experience and breaks the alignment algorithm.
-To adapt to this dynamic environment, a single manufacturing plant must be strategically segmented into 15 to 30 distinct models.
+To adapt to this dynamic environment, we strategically segment a single manufacturing plant into 15 to 30 distinct models.

 The Reality of Post-Production: Weeks, Not Days

-The work on the factory floor is only half the battle.
+The physical exertion on the factory floor represents only half the battle.
 Delivering a flawless digital twin at this scale requires immense post-production resources.
-Editing takes several weeks.
+Editing an enterprise facility takes several weeks.

 The Blueprint: Preparation and 5S Methodology

-Because post-production is so rigid, the facility must be prepared before the photographer arrives.
+Because post-production remains mathematically rigid, the facility must be fully prepared before the capture team arrives.

 Enterprise Deployment Considerations